ljsinclair/ljsinclair/the-power-of-the-doctor.md

 * [Jody finished filming her run back in 2021](https://www.smh.com.au/culture/tv-and-radio/saying-goodbye-is-hard-jodie-whittaker-s-time-in-tardis-ends-20221017-p5bqd2.html).
 * This was the close of her era and she didn't hand-over to a new Doctor at the time because one hadn't been chosen.
-* [Ncuti Gatwa who was announced in May 2022 as the next actor to play the coveted role](https://www.doctorwho.tv/news-and-features/ncuti-gatwa-is-the-doctor) by returning showrunner Russell T. Davies[^afd3].
+* [Ncuti Gatwa was announced in May 2022 as the next actor to play the coveted role](https://www.doctorwho.tv/news-and-features/ncuti-gatwa-is-the-doctor) by returning showrunner Russell T. Davies[^afd3].
 * As mentioned, David Tennant and Catherine Tate return in 2023.
 * And at the conclusion of The Power of The Doctor, we got David Tennant rather than Ncuti Gatwa.

 ### You be the judge

-The Master's dastardly plan to **erase** The Doctor from the universe in The Power of The Doctor is an extension of this incarnation's hatred which began with [Spyfall](https://en.wikipedia.org/wiki/Spyfall_(Doctor_Who)) and continued into [The Timeless Children](https://en.wikipedia.org/wiki/The_Timeless_Children).
+The Master's dastardly plan to **erase** The Doctor from the universe in The Power of The Doctor is an extension of this incarnation's hatred which began with [Spyfall](https://en.wikipedia.org/wiki/Spyfall_(Doctor_Who)) then continued into [The Timeless Children](https://en.wikipedia.org/wiki/The_Timeless_Children).
 And it's not a new sentiment by the way[^09e7].

-But David Tennant's 14th Doctor hasn't done that.
-Or weren't you wondering why he isn't wearing Jody Whittaker's clothes?
+But the showrunners have gone one better.

 ## What's a hater to think?